Chest Tubes Nursing Care

 Other Potential Complications

 Pain- Some pain is associated with chest tube placement.
 At the very least, providers will provide local anesthetic to numb the area while the tube is inserted.
 Sometimes, patients are also given IV pain medicine or sedation during placement.
 Patients may also experience pain while the chest tube is in place, so providers will often prescribe PRN analgesia to improve comfort.
 Some studies have suggested that large bore chest tubes are generally more painful than smaller ones (4).
+Remember to encourage mobility.
+A patient’s pain will need to assessed, managed, and controlled.

 Fistula- Bronchopleural fistula is both an indication for and potential complication of chest tube placement (1).
 A fistula is an abnormal pathway or tract that forms between two structures, in this case between the pleural space and the bronchial tree.
 A chest tube may benefit a patient if a bronchopleural fistula already exists (1).
 However, if a fistula forms as a result of the chest tube itself, it is associated with high morbidity and mortality (1).
 Patient symptoms of fistula include dyspnea, hypotension, cough, and persistent air leak (1).
 Timely chest tube removal can help prevent the formation of a fistula because it limits tube erosion (1).